 Human trafficking is a hidden crime, and the first step to combating it is to identify victims so they can be rescued and help bring their perpetrators to justice.
 The Blue Campaign has developed awareness and training materials to help increase awareness and educate on the indicators of human trafficking.

 DHS provides a web-based training course to law enforcement officials to train officers on recognizing human trafficking and responding appropriately.
-This interactive, 30-40 minute course is based on four videos depicting human trafficking scenarios law enforcement officers may encounter during routine duties.
-Learn more.

-The Combating Human Trafficking Training for Acquisitions Personnel is specifically tailored for the U.S. Government acquisition workforce on combating human trafficking using the pertinent provisions of the federal acquisition regulations (FAR).
+The FAC 022 - Combating Trafficking in Persons for the Acquisition Workforce course is tailored for the U.S. Government acquisition workforce on combating human trafficking using the pertinent provisions of the federal acquisition regulations (FAR).
 The FAR provides remedies for the acquisition workforce to use against contractors who engage in human trafficking, including debarment.